jfalcou/eve/doc/manual/functions/arithmetic/maxmag.rst

 Options
 *******

-    With floating types, there is three ways to call `maxmag`:
+    With :ref:`concept-ieeevalue` types, there is three ways to call `maxmag`:

     * `maxmag(x, y)`: in which case if an element of ``x`` or ``y`` is a nan, the result is system dependent as on various systems the intrinsics can act in different ways;